Connecticut Route 122

-Route 122 is a primary, minor arterial highway in the United States.
-It begins at Interstate 95 in West Haven, Connecticut.
-It runs north of West Haven center and roughly follows the path of the West River.
-It then enters the Westville neighborhood of New Haven and ends at Route 63 (Whalley Avenue).
+Route 122 is a primary, minor arterial highway in Connecticut.
+It runs from Interstate 95 (I-95) in West Haven north to Route 63 in New Haven.
 Route 122 is 3.51 mi long.

 Route description

 Route 122 officially begins as First Avenue in West Haven at the end of the southbound Exit 43 ramp of I-95 heading north.
 First Avenue continues south of the interchange as an unsigned state highway (SR 745).
 First Avenue ends at Campbell Avenue in the Allingtown section of West Haven while Route 122 continues north on Campbell Avenue.
 The road passes by the University of New Haven, crosses US 1 at diagonal four-corners involving two sets of traffic lights, then continues north as Forest Road.
 Forest Road travels for another 2.4 mi following the line of the West River.
 Along the way it intersects Route 34 (Derby Turnpike) and enters the Westville neighborhood of New Haven.
 Forest Road ends at Route 243 (Fountain Street).
 Route 122 jogs left and right, continuing north on Dayton Street for another block until its end at Route 63 (Whalley Avenue).